SteveBarnett/Remixing/_thinking/the-constable.md

 </div>

 I'm going to explore this Constable angle a bit more.
 This character framing is influenced by Internal Family Systems.
 [I have dug into IFS a little](/thinking/notes-from-IFS-reading/), but intend to come back to it some more.

+An excellent question that the Constable might ask, short-circuiting the Critic:

+> What **would** be good enough?
+Be specific.

 ## Talk amongst yourselves